yshin12/yshin12.github.io/index.md

 {% endfor %}

 A full list of my research papers is available at [Research](/research/).
-A pdf file of my curriculum vitae can be downloaded from [CV](/assets/pdf/youngkiCV.pdf).
+My curriculum vitae can be downloaded from [CV](/assets/pdf/youngkiCV.pdf).

 Updated: November 8, 2022.